B: Berger - Bevin

 A name known to wrestling fans, but mostly as a promoter, working initially for Norman Morrell and then heading Twentieth Century Promotions.
 Yet we can add Norman to our A-Z of wrestlers, using both his own name and that of the masked Great Bula (not to be confused with the original Bula, Charlie Scott).

-Hillbilly Bert (Bert Ellam)
+Hillbilly Bert (Also known as Bert Ellam)

 A regular on Independent shows in the North and Midlands in 60s & 70s.
 Six foot four, sixteen stone, dressed in dungarees, a whisp of hay in his mouth and a stone jar of "moonshine" in his hand.
 He always wrestled barefooted, too.